jacoblockett/yugipedia-gql/README.md

 A GraphQL wrapper around the [MediaWiki API](https://en.wikipedia.org/wiki/MediaWiki) for [Yugipedia](https://yugipedia.com/wiki/Yugipedia:API).
 Designed to make the queries and results more intuitive and simple.

-> ⚠️ This wrapper is in its very early stages.
+> ⚠️ This wrapper is in its early stages.
 As new requirements are set and the full design/structure is realized, be prepared for drastic, breaking changes on a regular basis.
 See the [change log](https://github.com/jacoblockett/yugipedia-gql/blob/main/CHANGELOG.md) for info on recent updates.

+> ⚠️ This codebase isn't always synced up with the version hosted on [NPM](https://www.npmjs.com/package/yugipedia-gql).
+It is likely this version of the code is ahead in features and bug fixes, but might also be less stable.
+Clone with optimistic caution.

 ## Installation